OUR PROJECT

 INDONESIA

-In April 2019, we started the first program with a focus on taxation issues in the digital economy, which ran from April 2019 to January 2020.
+One of our program has a focus on taxation issues in the digital economy.
 This included a five-day workshop presented by Prosus/Naspers on cooperative compliance, and DLA Piper on trends in indirect taxation in the digital economy.

-We continued with an extensive webinar program on trade, tax and treaties linking tax with global trade and investment policies.
+We continued programs on trade, tax and treaties linking tax with global trade and investment policies.
 We assisted FETA to establish a multidisciplinary forum with government representatives from 8 different government agencies dealing with trade, investment and taxation.

 SPOTLIGHT